+One of my favorite children’s stories is The Mitten.
 If you are not familiar with this book.
 The story has been around for a long time.
 It originally was a Ukrainian folk tale and has been retold many times.
-Most recently made famous by author Jan Brett.
+It has most recently been made famous by author Jan Brett.

 When I was in college, ahem, a while ago, I was in a children’s theater troupe.
 We traveled to elementary schools performing improvisational skits for the children.
-One story that we did was “The Mitten.”
+One story that we did was The Mitten.

-We told the story entirely using improv to act out the story scene.
+We told the story entirely using improvisation to act out the story scene.
 We each pretended to be one of the animals of the story, seeking a warm place to hide in winter, finding ourselves cozy inside The Mitten.

 The Mitten as Motivation for Benevolence

 Then I started thinking about those who are less fortunate than I and my family are.
 I thought about how cold this winter is, and how cold they must be.
 Then the book “The Mitten” came to my mind.
 That’s when I had this Big Idea as I am reminded of the words of Jesus.

 “Assuredly, I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.” ▬ Matthew 25:40.

 Winter is hard for many people.
 From the elderly who struggle on slippery surfaces to the homeless living wherever they can find a place to rest their heads.
 But we can open our eyes to see those outside who are in need and we can offer loving service.